dingjiangang/hog-svm-1/README.md

-# README #

-Projet IV - LOG4900
-Intact Assurance - Assurer avec la reconnaissance par image
+# Object Detection - SVM & Histogram of Oriented Gradients

-# SVM HOG Training and Detection from code
+### SVM HOG Training and Detection from code
 - Visual Studio 2012 is required
 - Download OpenCV 2.4.13
 - Add a user variable named `OPENCV_DIR` that points to `opencv2\build` folder